 I'd like to emphasize another, at first glance counterintuitive, occurrence.
 It's intuitive to think of protein catabolism as damaging, negative.
 But this stance is being questioned more and more since catabolism is strongly connected to reactive remodeling – fixing the muscle tissue.
 So, catabolism could represent a signal for recovery.
 This would mean that nutritious attempts to acutely suppress catabolism may not be the best idea.
 (8) At the moment this does not have direct implications for recommendations but in my opinion it removes the unnecessary obsession with quantity and timing of protein intake.

-Protein needs are expressed in grams per kilogram of body mass.
+Protein needs are expressed in grams per kilogram of body weight.
 RDA (Recommended Dietary Allowances) for general population is 0,8 g/kg BM, even though newer studies based on better methodology suggest raise of this recommendation to 1,0 g/kg BM.
 (9)

 As I mentioned before, protein needs in endurance sports are greater than the general population.
 But we must distinguish the needs between recreational and active athletes.
 There's a big difference in dietary needs as well as protein needs with those who jog 3-4 times a week with 45% VO2max intensity and professionals who train at 60-85% VO2max intensity 8-40 hours per week.